shliu888/integrated-hacking-toolkit/README.md

 4. Finally, run install.sh with sudo privileges to finalize installation.
 5. Run the toolkit with the command "hackingtoolkit"

-𝐍𝐨𝐭𝐞: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
+𝗡𝗼𝘁𝗲: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
 In order to run install-python.sh, install-dependencies.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
 Otherwise, you must install necessary dependencies separately.